07carvalho/node-api/README.md

 # node-api
-API based in a Rocketseat project
+API based in a Rocketseat project using NodeJS